FDA approves novel Novartis seasonal flu vaccine

-(Reuters) - The U.S. Food and Drug Administration said on Tuesday it approved a seasonal flu vaccine produced by Novartis using animal cell culture rather than the traditional manufacturing using chicken eggs - a speedier process that could help build stockpiles in the event of a pandemic.
+Nov 20 (Reuters) - The U.S. Food and Drug Administration said on Tuesday it approved a seasonal flu vaccine produced by Novartis using cultured animal cells rather than the traditional manufacturing process that uses fertilized chicken eggs.

 The vaccine, to be sold by the Swiss drugmaker under the brand name Flucelvax, is approved to prevent season influenza in people aged 18 and over, the agency said.

-To produce Flucelvax, virus strains for the vaccine are grown in animal cell cultures derived from mammals instead of in chicken eggs.
+To produce Flucelvax, virus strains for the vaccine are grown in animal cells from mammals instead of in chicken eggs.
 Similar cell culture technology has long been used to produce other types of vaccines, FDA said.

 “Today’s approval represents the culmination of efforts to develop a seasonal influenza vaccine using cell culture as an alternative to the egg-based process,” Karen Midthun, director of the FDA’s Center for Biologics Evaluation and Research, said in a statement.